-If you price your business for sale too high, you’ll scare away buyers.
-If you price it too low, you’ll risk selling at a bargain basement discount.
-Your goal is to figure out a range that’s realistic. to sell your business.
+If the price of your business for sale is too high, you’ll scare away buyers.
+If your price is too low, you’ll risk selling at a bargain basement discount.
+Your goal is to figure out a range that is realistic to sell your business.

-Pricing a business for sale is both and art and a science.
-There are several methods you can use – and then maybe blend the results.
+Pricing a business for sale is both an art and a science; there are several methods you can use.
 For example, you can base the price on the value of the business’s assets, and add in a sum for the goodwill the business for sale has developed.
-Or you can see what comparable businesses for sale in your industry and locale what they have recently sold for.
-Or you can use and industry formula (for example, a value based on the number of units sold annually or a multiple of average earnings) that will help set a price range to sell your business.
+You can also see what comparable businesses for sale in your industry and locale what they have recently sold for.
+Or you can use an industry formula (for example, a value based on the number of units sold annually or a multiple of average earnings) that will help set a price range to sell your business.

 - Understand the Consequences

-Taxes can take a huge bite out of the money you receive for the sell of your business.
+Taxes can take a huge bite out of the money you receive for the sale of your business.
 It pays to know just how big that tax bite will be – and to try to lower it if possible.
-But be careful: taxes can get complicated.
-You’ll probably need help from a CPA or other tax expert.
+Be aware that taxes can get complicated.
+You will probably need help from a CPA or other tax expert.

-Your tax bill will be influenced by two key factors: How your business is legally set up and – in the case of a corporation or LLC – whether you’re selling the business assets or the entity.
-Sales of all sole proprietorships and almost all partnerships are asset sales.
-So are the sales of many corporations and LLCs.
+Your tax bill will be influenced by two key factors: How your business is legally set up and, in the case of a corporation or LLC, whether you’re selling the business assets or the entity.
+Sales of all sole proprietorships, almost all partnerships, and sales of many corporations and LLCs are asset sales.

-In an asset sale, you allocate the sale price to the various assets – for example, furniture, equipment, supply contracts, the business for sale name – and you classify the assets in seven IRS classes, such as inventory, other tangible property, and goodwill.
-The gain from property in some classes is taxed at ordinary income rates.
-The gain from property in other classes is taxed at the long-term capital gain rate, if owned for more than a year.
+In an asset sale, you allocate the sale price to the various assets, and you classify the assets in seven IRS classes, such as inventory, other tangible property, and goodwill.
+For example, furniture, equipment, supply contracts, the business for sale name.
+For example, furniture, equipment, supply contracts, the business for sale name.
+The gain from a property in some classes is taxed at ordinary income rates.
+The gain from a property in other classes is taxed at the long-term capital gain rate if owned for more than a year.

 - Prepare Your Business for Sale

-The getting-ready process, of course, includes sprucing up your business for sale premises – everything should be attractive and orderly.
-But more important is getting your numbers in good shape.
-Consider recasting your tax return numbers for prospective buyers.
+The getting-ready process includes sprucing up your business for sale premises – everything should be attractive and orderly.
+More importantly, get your numbers in good shape.
+Consider recasting your tax-return numbers for prospective buyers.
 This can involve, for example, adding back to your profits discretionary expenses such as:

 - Medical insurance for you and your family